linhnt31/Blockchain_Specialization_Coursera/Consensus_Mechanisms/README.md

 \- PoW is invented adopting the following requirements to solve preceded solutions based on Ip addresses or rasing hands, etc:

-+ Add a difficulty to casting vote
++ Add a [difficulty](https://www.coindesk.com/learn/bitcoin-mining-difficulty-everything-you-need-to-know/#:~:text=Bitcoin's%20mining%20difficulty%20is%20updated,to%20mine%20a%20new%20block.) to casting vote or the hash of a block starts with a specific number of zero's

-+ Make it costly for attempting manipulation
++ Make it costly for attempting manipulation (spamming, tampering)

 > Proof Of Work uses **CPU Power/Energy** to determine the majority decision.
 Each time a block is added to the Blockchain, CPU power/energy is consumed.